Categories: Lifestyle

 (Credit: Skitterphoto / Pexels)

-Thinking of picking up whatever that may be on the street?
+Thinking of picking up whatever may be on the street?
 Try not to do that during the 7th lunar month.
 It may be tempting to pick up these things you may find lying around.
 But there’s a high chance that these items already belong to a spirit and you could irk them if you picked them up.
 Worse still, the malevolent spirits often bait humans with coins in an effort to possess them.
 Eeks!
 You don’t want to fall for their tricks!

 16. Don’t stand under trees